 - A similarity to Arial, referencing back to the current brand guidelines.

 I explored using modal windows for displaying content but concluded that they would obscure the sidebar, which provided useful data about the patient.

 I included an anchored nav bar that would allow people to quickly scroll back between sections.

 I experimented with different designs for marking a claim’s progress.

 I experimented with different designs for sidebars showing a patient’s details.

 Here are the visuals supplied to the client's engineering team for implementation (interactive prototype available on request).

-- We reduced average time spent on dashboard indicating people were finding claims quicker.
+- We reduced the average time spent on the dashboard indicating people were finding claims quicker.

 - We reduced the time taken to find and update claim details.

-- Employee satisfaction surveys revealed the product was well received with ease of use being a key factor.
+- Employee satisfaction surveys revealed the product was well received with ease of use noted as a key factor.